puli/docs.puli.io/at-a-glance.rst

 --------------------

-When you type ``puli map``, the mappings are saved in a puli.json file in the root of your project.
-This file needs to be committed to your Version Control System (for example Git) and distributed with the project.
+When you type ``puli map``, the mappings are saved in a puli.json file in the root of your package.
+This file needs to be committed to your Version Control System (for example Git) and distributed with the package.

-If your project depends on other libraries through Composer, you can access the resources mapped by these libraries thanks to Puli's `Composer plugin`_.
+If your package depends on other libraries through Composer, you can access the resources mapped by these libraries thanks to Puli's `Composer plugin`_.
 For example, assume that the author of the "acme/blog" package distributes a puli.json file with the following mapping: